 The Project would further this goal by converting a commercial and industrial site into a residential one, which would contribute additional housing types in the City.
 Additionally, the Project would be in furtherance of meeting various General Plan Housing Element Policies.
 General Plan Housing Element Goal 3, which aims to, "minimize the impact of governmental constraints on housing construction and cost" by encouraging the use of special development zones and other mechanism to allow more flexibility in housing developments."
-General Plan Housing Element Goal 4 states "provide adequate residential sites through appropriate land use and zoning to accommodate the City's share of regional housing needs" by implementing land use policies which allow for a range of residential densities, encouraging development within the new Housing Overlay, especially production of affordable housing, and to facilitate development of mixed income projects.
+General Plan Housing Element Goal 4 states "provide adequate residential sites through appropriate land use and zoning to accommodate the City's share of regional housing needs" by implementing land use policies which allow for a range of residential densities, encouraging development of mixed income projects.
 Additionally, General Plan Housing Element Goal 5 states, "promote equal opportunity for all residents to reside in the housing of their choice" by providing "a range of housing options, locational choices, and price points to accommodate the diverse needs in Gardena and to allow for housing mobility."
 See Table 6-13: General Plan Policy Consistency, which provides a consistency analysis of the Project to the applicable General Plan policies.